 7. Conditioning

-7.1 For test under the standard conditions the specimens are conditioned for 24 hours at (23° ± 1) ° C and (50% ± 5) % relative humidity.
+7.1 For test under the standard conditions, the specimens are conditioned for 24 hours at (23° ± 1) ° C and (50% ± 5) % relative humidity.

-7.2 For tests under high humidity conditions, the specimens are conditioned for 96 hours in an atmosphere of high humidity of (93 ± 2) % R.H. at (23 ± 1) °C.
+7.2 For tests under high humidity conditions, the specimens are conditioned for 96 hours in an atmosphere of high humidity of (93 ± 2) % relative humidity at (23 ± 1) °C.

 7.3 For tests after immersion, the specimens are conditioned by immersion in distilled water for 24 hours at (23 ± 1) °C. The specimens are removed from the water tank one at a time, excess water removed by placing between two layers of absorbent paper and pressing over their entire surface.
 Tests are carried out immediately, before the specimens can dry out.